KansasCityWomeninTechnology/cocktails-worksheets/docs/css/04-box-model-layout/README.md

    }
    ```

-   View your file in **Chrome**.
-The webpage is starting to look better.
+   **View** your file in Chrome.
+The web page is starting to look better.

    > [!INFO]
    > Learn more about styling lists using [MDN list styling reference](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Styling_lists).

-1. We want to add extra space between each list item in the "Drinks menu" section by setting the `padding-top` property to "40px" on the list items.
+2. We want to add extra space between each list item in the "Drinks menu" section by setting the `padding-top` property to "40px" on the list items.
 Create a style targeting `li` with parent `class="drinks"`.

    > [!HINT]
    > We want to declare a style for the selector `li` with parent selector `.drinks`.
 We can use the Descendant combinator.
    >
    > Declare a style for `.drinks li` at the bottom of the file and add `padding-top: 40px;`.

-2. Let's also add a right and left margin to each list item in the "Drinks menu" section.
-Set the values to 15px; Can you guess the property names of the right and left margins?
+3. Let's also add a right and left margin to each list item in the "Drinks menu" section.
+Set the values to 15px.
+Can you guess the property names of the right and left margins?

    > [!HINT]
    >